 Texas Association for Gifted and Talented (TAGT)

-TAGT offers scholarships of up to $400 to identify gifted students who are currently participating in a gifted program and who want to enrich their learning experience during the summer months.
-TAGT scholarship applications are available in late January and must be completed on-line.
-Click here to review the summer scholarship FAQ information.
+TAGT offers summer enrichment scholarships of up to $400 to identified gifted students who are currently participating in a gifted program.
+TAGT scholarship applications are available in late January and must be completed online.
 For application questions or to receive a TAGT Summer Scholarship application in Spanish, please contact TAGT at 512-499-8248 or email@example.com.

 Texas State Historical Association

-Texas State Historical Association is teaming with Education in Action to sponsor an essay contest: "Lone Star Leadership in History Award".
-The award is for one full scholarship to the Lone Star Leadership Academy.
+Each year the Texas State Historical Association holds a Junior Historian Writing Contest.
+The author of the winning entry in the "Lone Star Leadership in History Award" category receives a full scholarship to attend a Lone Star Leadership Academy camp.
 Essays must be submitted to the Texas State Historical Association by March 1st and must adhere to the Junior Division writing contest guidelines.
 If entrant is not currently a member of a Junior Historian chapter, he/she must submit an At-Large Membership Form to the Texas State Historical Association by February 1st.
-Click here for details or for further information please call TSHA at 512-471-2600.
+For additional information, please call TSHA at 512-471-2600.

-"What Lone Star Leadership Academy Means to Me" Video Contest
+"What the Lone Star Leadership Academy Means to Me" Video Contest

 This contest is open to Lone Star Leadership Academy alumni.
 Videos are completed by the end of any summer in which they participate.
-The Grand Prize winner receives a full scholarship to attend Lone Star Leadership Academy.
-1st runner up will receive a $400 scholarship and 2nd runner up will receive a $200 scholarship.
-All remaining eligible entries will earn a $25 scholarship just for entering!
-Click here for details and waiver/release form.
-Click here to see previous winners.
+The Grand Prize winner receives a full scholarship to attend the Lone Star Leadership Academy the following year.
+1st runner up receives a $400 scholarship and 2nd runner up receives a $200 scholarship.
+All remaining eligible entries earn a $25 scholarship just for entering!

 There are sponsors waiting for you to ask for support.
 Ask your school counselor or nominating teacher for ideas.
 If your counselor or teacher is willing to write a letter of endorsement, include copies of it with your letter.
 Such letters give strength and substance to your request.